musictheory/NilScript/README.md

 ---
 ## <a name="property"></a>Properties and Instance Variables

-oj uses the Objective-C 2.0 `@property` syntax which originally appeared in Mac OS X 10.5 Leopard.
+NilScript uses the Objective-C 2.0 `@property` syntax which originally appeared in Mac OS X 10.5 Leopard.
 It also supports the concept of default property synthesis added in Xcode 4.4.

-In addition, oj allows storage for additional instance variables (ivars) to be defined on a class.
+In addition, NilScript allows storage for additional instance variables (ivars) to be defined on a class.

 A class that uses a property, private ivar, and accesses them in a method may look like this: